 In Trondheim, exchange students from EU/EEA are not guaranteed student housing.
 However, all students are normally allocated student housing in the spring semester.
 In the autumn semester, some EU/EEA exchange students will have to find housing on the private market.

 It is strongly recommended that you do not transfer any money before you have physically seen the room you want to rent.
-'The roof over your head' guarantee allows you to come to Trondheim and search for housing after you have arrived.
+'The roof over your head' allows you to come to Trondheim and search for housing after you have arrived.

 Good places to search for housing